AresMUSH/ares-docker/README.md

 > Note: All commands can be run in Windows PowerShell or Mac Terminal.

-6. Launch a shell connected to the container:
+6. Launch a shell connected to the container using this command:

 ```
      docker exec -it ares-docker_game_1 /bin/bash -l
 ```

-7. Within the shell, run these commands to set up the game:
+7. Within the shell, run these commands to set up the game using this command:

 ```
     cd aresmush
-    bin/configure
+    bundle install
+    bundle exec rake configure $*
       - Use 127.0.0.1 for the host
       - Use default ports (this setup will not work with different ports)
       - Ignore the warning about the web portal directory not being found - that's OK.
-    bin/wipedb
+    bundle exec rake init
 ```

 ## Running the Game